 Before taking donepezil,

-- tell your doctor if you have or have ever had gastrointestinal (GI) bleeding; an ulcer,asthma, or obstructive pulmonary disease (chronic bronchitis or emphysema), or heart disease.
+- tell your doctor if you weigh less than 120 lb (55 kg) and if you have or have ever had bleeding in your stomach or intestines; an ulcer; irregular, slow, or fast heartbeat, seizures; difficulty urinating; asthma;chronic obstructive pulmonary disease (a group of lung disease including chronic bronchitis or emphysema); or kidney, liver, or heart disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking donepezil, call your doctor.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking donepezil.

 Unless your doctor tells you otherwise, continue your normal diet.

 What should I do IF I FORGET to take a dose?